roncampbell/NICAR2022/Visualizing data with R.md

 ![](https://github.com/roncampbell/NICAR2022/blob/images/histogram4.png)

 Next, we'll map the percentage of Black residents in Georgia counties using a combination of ggplot and the sf package.
 We'll need to merge ga_counties (the shapefile or digital map of Georgia counties) and ga_races, which contains racial data by county.
-We'll use GEOID, a unique identifier for every county in the US.
+We'll use GEOID, a unique identifier for every county in the US, which is present in both tables.

 <code>ga_race_map <- left_join(ga_counties, ga_races,
                      by = "GEOID")</code>